 What’s more, your company must establish a plan on how you can support your key team members.
 Can you cover for them when they’re ill?
 Can you train other employees so they can do the job of a team member who’s ill?
 Have you documented your processes to guide employees who are not familiar with them?

 The Centers for Disease Control and Prevention (CDC) emphasizes that the coronavirus is mainly spread through close personal contact.
-One infected person can infect a number of people through respiratory droplets released when the person talks, coughs, or sneezes.
+One infected person can infect many people through respiratory droplets released when they talk, cough, or sneezes.

-To prevent this, it’s important to limit the number of people converging in one area to minimize the risk of spreading the virus.
+To prevent this, it’s important to limit the number of people converging in one area to minimize the virus’s risk.
 In a warehouse setting, split your teams and distribute them to different shifts.
 Teams should be consistent to avoid possible transmission.
 Stagger break times to limit the exposure of workers to others.

 Consider scheduling your employees’ shifts so they won’t have to use public transportation during peak hours.

 Below are the best practices you should consider when promoting safety and efficiency in your warehouse operations and to continuously improve your process:

 - Create a clear and inclusive communications strategy when disseminating safety protocol information and operation reminders within and outside your company.
 Develop a plan to distribute instructions to your managers, staff, customers, and suppliers.